 Ickworth House was designed to impress and entertain on a grand scale.
 It was built as an 18th century palace to showcase the many treasures and art collected by the Earl Bishop.
-Visitors can explore Ickworth with daily tours.
+Visitors can explore Ickworth with daily tours (except Wednesdays)

 Life below Stairs - Discover the different staff that lived and worked at Ickworth in the 1930s.
-Learn how Mrs Sangster ran the kitchen whilst keeping her recipes top secret, explore the role of the Hall boy and learn about the 4th Marquesses friendship with estate engineer Jack Honeyball.
+Learn about how Theodora ran the House, her relationships with servants and some of the housemaids personal lives.

-'Conservation Sneak Peek' - These tours are a ‘unique sneak peek’ for those lucky enough to attend them.
-Tours of the ground floor State Rooms offer a rare opportunity to see conservation work on our collections as it happens.
-You’ll be able to meet our Conservation Assistants and learn more about what we do behind the scenes at Ickworth to help ensure our precious collections remain in a stable condition, year in, year out.
+'Conservation Sneak Peek' on Wednesdays in March & September - These tours are a ‘unique sneak peek’ for those lucky enough to attend them.
+Tours of the ground floor State Rooms offer a rare opportunity to explore conservation works.

 Ickworth Voices - Explore the unique experience of hearing the voices of many of the people who lived and worked at Ickworth in the 1930’s.
 Listen to their living conditions, their relationships with one another and with their employers, the Hervey family.
 Learn about the social changes that were happening at the time and the changing attitudes of the people who worked “in service”.

-Italianate Garden at 1.30pm- Explore the immaculate Italianate gardens at Ickworth encircle the stunning Rotunda.
-The earliest surviving example of their kind, the 1st Marquess designed the gardens as pleasure grounds for his family and guests to enjoy.
+Afternoon Garden tour - Discover the world outdoors and learn about the garden and estate, from the largest Walled Garden in the East of England to the earliest surviving example of an Italianate garden.
+The 1st Marquess designed the gardens as pleasure grounds for his family and guests to enjoy.

 All tours subject to availability – self-led by volunteers.